rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-1-placing-pairs-of-tags.md

            |-all-of-s(n)----------->|-none-of-->|
 ```

-Due to the above, and since an end-tag is understood to mark the end of a scope,
+Due to the above, and since an end-tag is understood to mark the end of a
-the placement of an end-tag can be understood as a method to reduce the default
+scope, the placement of an end-tag can be understood as a method to restrict
-scope such that it ends before the last node in the document order has been
+the default scope such that it ends before the last node of the document order.
-reached.

 Note that an end-tag can therefore be seen as a method to reduce the default
 unrestricted **all-of** quantifier to a well-defined **some-of** quantifier.
 Put differently, a some-of quantifier can be defined by combining the all-of
-quantifier with a non-of quantifier.
+quantifier with a none-of quantifier.